-The Nine Arch Bridge is one of the most iconic sights in Ella, and probably all of Sri Lanka.
+The Nine Arch Bridge is easily one of the best things to see in Ella, and definitely one of the most iconic sites anywhere in Sri Lanka.

 Sit back, relax whilst I take you through all you need to know about visiting the Nine Arch Bridge in Ella.

 Let’s start with a little bit of history about the Nine Arch Bridge.
 It's a pretty impressive structure and super popular among tourists, but how did it become so?

 The Nine Arch Bridge was built during the British Colonial period and it’s official name is actually ‘Ahas Namaye Palama’ which means “nine skies bridge and this is because when you stand below the bridge and look up, through the nine arches you can see the sky.